3 Feet High and Rising: Musical style

 Released amid the late-1980s boom in gangsta rap, which gravitated towards hardcore, confrontational, violent lyrics, 3 Feet High and Rising stood out from this trend by showcasing De La Soul's more positive style.
-The mirth and intelligence of De La Soul's self-presentation led many observers to label them a "hippie" group; however, this characterization was disputed by De La Soul themselves.
+The mirth and intelligence of De La Soul's self-presentation led many observers to label them a "hippie" group, a characterization that De La Soul's members have consistently disputed.
 On the album, De La Soul sought to explicitly distance themselves from gangsta rap by "lampoon[ing] emerging tropes" such as the growing materialism within the genre.
 Their lyrics are instead characterized by a variety of "bizarre and surreal" choices of subject matter, such as dandruff, gardening metaphors, and "Dr. Dolittle-esque interactions with animals".

+The album features a recurring lyrical motif of the "D.A.I.S.Y.
+Age", an acronym that stands for "Da Inner Sound, Y'all".
+Group member Posdnuos has described the daisy motif as intended to indicate the group's "sunnier", more playful ethos.

 3 Feet High and Rising uses a sample-heavy production style; in addition to sampling from funk and soul tracks, as was popular in the hip-hop of the era, the album also draws from sources such as doo-wop, psychedelic rock, and children's music.
 It has been described as "the first psychedelic hip-hop record".
 The album has also been noted for its use of unconventional song structures.
+Posdnuos recounts that the group used Casio's RZ-1 drum machine and an Eventide Harmonizer to record, manipulate, and combine their samples on the album.

+The album is also known for its quiz show-themed series of skits, leading it to be frequently credited with inventing or popularizing the hip-hop skit.

 Artwork

-The album's artwork was designed by Toby Mott's and Paul Spencer's radical British art collective the Grey Organisation (GO).
-In 1986 Mott and Spencer had moved from London to New York after GO's infamous paint attacks on Cork Street art galleries, where they began working as bicycle messengers.
-By 1989, GO were exhibiting their paintings around the East Village and working as art directors for Tommy Boy Records and MTV (among others) making music videos for various groups, such as Public Enemy, A Tribe Called Quest, and The Rolling Stones.
-GO also began designing album covers for groups such as Information Society and De La Soul, most notably 3 Feet High and Rising.
+The album's artwork was designed by Toby Mott of the British art collective the Grey Organisation (GO), who had relocated to New York City after their attack on Cork Street's art galleries and subsequent prosecution.

-The album features a recurring lyrical motif of the "D.A.I.S.Y.
-Age", an acronym that stands either for either "Da Inner Sound, Y'all" or "Da Inner Soul, Y'all".
-This concept also inspired the design of the album cover, as Mott describes in his essay "Hip Hop in The Daisy Age":
+De La Soul's "D.A.I.S.Y.
+Age" concept inspired the design of the album cover, as Mott describes in his essay "Hip Hop in The Daisy Age":

+Group member Trugoy has stated that De La Soul was not originally interested in the flower-adorned cover that the album ultimately featured; instead, he said the group had wanted an album cover that featured "an elevator halfway up with just our faces".